-Heathrow’s Terminal 5 offers a surprising example of reputational disaster turned to advantage.
+Heathrow’s Terminal 5 offers a surprising example of a reputational disaster turned into an advantage

 Real-time reputation tracking that measures consumer perceptions of TSB shows the brand in a vulnerable position.
 Over the preceding 30 days, brand and reputation consultancy Caliber Group reported last week that TSB’s reputation has sunk to 55 on a 0 – 100 scale.